csmith-project/voltest/volatile_pintrace/README.txt

   * -seed num
     pintool will use the passed seed rather than a random one

-  * -checksum_var var_name
+  * -all_vars_input <all_vars_addr_file.txt>
-    pintool will read and dump the value of var_name, which is the checksum value of a random program.
-The default var_name is `crc32_context'.
+    if this options is given, the pintool will read all memory values based on the given addr file, and compute value checksums.

 --------------------------------------------------------------------
 gen_volatile_addr.pl: invokes `nm' to generate actual volatile addresses